stanford-crfm/levanter/docs/Replicating-Alpaca.md

 Llama 1 should take about ~3.5 hours on a v3-32 (which is more or less in line with A100 times).
 Unfortunately, LLama 2 is much slower because of the much longer max sequence length of 4096 and the resulting requirement to do gradient accumulation to fit on the TPU.
 It should take about ~9 hours on a v3-32.

-(TODO: see if adding flash attention will mitigate this.)

 ## Code Walkthrough